CPK Insurance

 A Rhode Island bar policy often starts with liquor liability insurance for bars, general liability insurance, property insurance for bars, workers' compensation if you have employees, and commercial umbrella insurance for higher coverage limits.
 Exact terms vary by carrier and location.

-The main requirement in the state data is workers' compensation for businesses with 1 or more employees, with exemptions for sole proprietors and partners.
+The main requirement is workers' compensation for businesses with 1 or more employees, with exemptions for sole proprietors and partners.
 Many commercial leases also ask for proof of general liability coverage, so owners should confirm those documents before they bind coverage.

 Bar insurance cost in Rhode Island varies by alcohol sales, location, claims history, payroll, property features, and the coverage limits you choose.
-The state data shows an average premium range of $178 to $710 per month, but your quote can vary.
+Your quote can vary based on those factors.

 Yes.
 You can request a bar insurance quote in Rhode Island for a pub, nightclub, sports bar, waterfront bar, or restaurant bar.
 The quote should reflect how you serve alcohol, how late you stay open, and whether you need property and umbrella coverage.